gnulnx/goperf/README.md

 # goperf - Performance tester
 ![Alt text](readme_imgs/GoPerf.png?raw=true "GoPerf")

-A highly concurrant website load tester with simple intuitive command line syntax.
+A highly concurrant website load tester with a simple intuitive command line syntax.

 The header image shows goperf running on a 32 cpu machine.
 The machine being tested was a traditional web stack with a load balancer and 10 app servers.